STABILIZATION IS THE FIRST LINE OF DEFENSE

 VISION

-ASCEND reimagines defense procurement by developing HELIX, an autonomous, stabilized, multi-mission sensor and effects platform designed to remain operationally relevant and systems agnostic as technologies evolve rapidly.
+ASCEND reimagines defense procurement by developing HELIX, an autonomous, stabilized, multi-mission sensor and effects platform engineered for long-term relevance in a rapidly evolving technological landscape.

-HELIX is not a single-mission system and is not tied to any specific sensor, effector, or autonomy vendor.
+HELIX is explicitly not tied to a single-mission profile, sensor, effector, or autonomy provider.

 SOLVING THE CHALLENGES OF LEGACY SYSTEMS.